 This is likely the approach to be taken when (and it does new seem a matter of when, rather than if) the rules of tennis tournaments are altered to address the problem.
 But there is another approach that’s interesting to consider.

 Why is it that the problem has surfaced now, despite the fact that open-ended set scoring has largely been relegated to decisive fifth (for, for women, third) sets at three of the four tennis majors?
-For many years, all sets were potentially open-ended, and yet in fact there never seems to have been a match so extended as today’s Anderson/Isner match, much less the legendary Isner/Mahut match on a decade ago, in which the third set was finally decided at 80-78.
+For many years, all sets were potentially open-ended, and yet in fact there never seems to have been a match so extended as today’s Anderson/Isner match, much less the legendary Isner/Mahut match on a decade ago, in which the fifth set was finally decided at 80-78.
 The fanciful Hammerfest/Hunter-Dunn tie from the Flanders and Swann piece never actually happened.

 The reason, I suggest, is that the imbalance between serving and returning has been increasing.
 Long series of games where the players trade back and forth for long runs of games happen because the advantage of being on serve is, at least for some modern styles of play, so great.